riteshn96/multi-cloud-kubernetes-pipeline/README.md

         ```
     *   Confirm the plan by typing `yes` when prompted.

-6.  **Configure `kubectl` to Connect to the EKS Cluster:**
+6.  **Configure `kubectl` to Connect to the EKS Cluster

-    *   Once `terraform apply` is complete, Terraform will output a command to configure `kubectl`.
-Run this command in your terminal:
+*   Once `terraform apply` is complete, you first need to get the configuration command by running `terraform output`.
+*   Run the output command in your terminal:
     ```bash
     aws eks --region us-east-1 update-kubeconfig --name my-app-cluster
     ```
+*   This will update your local `~/.kube/config` file, adding a new context for your EKS cluster.
 *   Verify the connection by listing the cluster nodes.
 You should see one or more nodes in the `Ready` state.
     ```bash
     kubectl get nodes
+    ```
+*   **Expected Output:**
+    ```
+    NAME                         STATUS   ROLES    AGE    VERSION
+    ip-10-0-2-140.ec2.internal   Ready    <none>   112m   v1.27.16-eks-aeac579
         ```

 7.  **Set up Jenkins and Run the Pipeline (To be added):**